Vyral/base-template/_posts/2021-02-09-how-is-home-preparation-like-a-dog-marking-its-territory.md

 ---
 layout: post
-title: How Is Home Preparation Like Marking Territory?
+title: How Is Home Preparation Like A Dog Marking Its Territory?
 date: 2021-02-09 00:00:00
 tags:
   - Real Estate